 Do you remember your first day of school?
 What about your first word, or your first step?
-The point when toddlers and young children start to create long-term memories is different from person to person, and there’s no telling when Baby’s long-term memories are going to start forming, but by talking to her about the past, you can help her build the mental framework she will need to support those long-term memories when they start to form.
+The point when toddlers and young children start to create long-term memories is different from person to person, and there’s no telling when Baby’s long-term memories are going to start forming, but by talking to them about the past, you can help them build the mental framework they will need to support those long-term memories when they start to form.

 The benefits of reminiscing

 Talking to toddlers and young children about the past – their own past specifically, not the Big Bang, or wooly mammoths – helps them to develop autobiographical memories, or the way they think about their own lives.
 This includes building up their emotional knowledge by talking about the feelings associated with memories.
 Emotional knowledge is an important ingredient for helping toddlers to develop empathy, which leads to healthy socialization, as well as an understanding of their own feelings.